multi-coop/datami-documentation-content/texts/en/main-features/main-features.md

 The cornerstone widget is the [Gitfile](/docs-gitfile) widget : this one make possible for anyone - with technical skills or not - to contribute on a dataset stored on Github or Gitlab, but without having to create an account or even without having to deal with Github or Gitlab at all.

-Last but not least Gitribute's widgets are designed to be "copy-paste", so you could share the same source dataset in as many websites you want... **for free !**
+Last but not least Datami's widgets are designed to be "copy-paste", so you could share the same source dataset in as many websites you want... **for free !**

 <div class="columns is-multiline is-8 is-centered mt-0 mb-4">
   <div class="column is-4 has-text-centered">